 # Getting started

-The best way to learn is by practicing, let's create a basic CRUD using the query builder:
+The best way to learn is by practicing.
+Let's create a basic CRUD using the query builder:

 # Create project

-This guide assumes that you are using Visual Studio (opens new window) Code as your text editor and Ubuntu as your operating system.
+This guide assumes that you are using Visual Studio Code (opens new window) as your text editor and Ubuntu as your operating system.
 If you are a Windows user, it is recommended to use Ubuntu with WSL.

 composer create-project phenixphp/phenix phenix